 Ontario’s Public Colleges at 50: A Better Plan, Issues in Collective Bargaining 2017

-OPSEU has published two newsletters and two videos on issues facing Ontario’s public colleges as we head into collective bargaining beginning July 4, 2017.
+OPSEU has published four newsletters and four videos on the issues facing Ontario’s public colleges that we are seeking to address in collective bargaining.

 1. Students and Faculty First